Colomba Pasquale: How to Make Easter Dove Bread

 - Remove from the oven and allow to cool before serving.

 And there you have it, your own traditional Easter bread, Italian-style.
 By all means, this is no small baking feat, though your patience and time are justly rewarded by this rich and delicate sweet bread, perfect for enjoying with your household.
-Lastly, from all of us at Pasta Evangelists HQ, we wish you a safe and happy Easter - buona Pasqua!
+Lastly, from all of us at Pasta Evangelists HQ, we wish you a very happy Easter - buona Pasqua!